sixfeetup/quintagroup.theme.schools/quintagroup/theme/schools/README.txt

   Optimum image dimensions are  397*288px.
 There are 4 demo images that might be used as demo banners - see 'src' folder within theme package (quintagroup -> theme -> schools).

-* Right top area is reserved for a portlet.
-The first portlet from right column is displayed there.

-* Basic edits via 'Diazo theme' panel (/@@theming-controlpanel)

-  Open 'Advanced settings' in 'Diazo theme' panel.
-In 'Parameter expressions' field replace 'False' for 'True' in ``enablecustomizations = python:False`` line.

-  Now you can fill in new values for the following parameters in 'Parameter expressions' field to modify:

-  - column width: update values for ``columnonewidth`` and ``columntwowidth`` (numbers only)
-  - links colors: update values for ``links_color``, ``hover_links_color``, and ``visited_links_color`` (be carefull to insert valid css colors instead of default ones)
-  - logo and top portlet block height: update ``logo_min_height`` (number only)

- In case Schools theme gets broken after your modifying the above parameters - try reinstalling the theme to revert to default parameters.

 * Replaceable logo as in default Plone: customize portal_skins -> sunburst_images -> logo.png image.

 * Editable footer as in default Plone: customize portal_view_customizations -> plone.footer

 Dependencies